GrilloGG/team-profile-generator/README.md

 ```
 After that you will be able to answer a few question to complete your tem and generate the html.</br>

+In this link to can see how to use the app: https://youtu.be/HvJGPY-KzEY

 ## Test
 Run the following command to run the test for this app:
 ```bash